 Make connections!
 The relationship you make will last.’23

 Get out of your comfort zone, because opportunities show up when you are willing to open up.
-This means stay open to industries or locations that you previously would have not considered.
-'19
+This means staying open to industries or locations that you previously would not have considered. ’19

 Browse through the Career Center openings!
 Additionally for pre-meds looking for gap-year experiences, check out HPAO listserv for job postings. ’19